Dr Edward Bach

 1918 he left University College Hospital and set up his own laboratories to continue his research.

-In 1919 took up the position of pathologist and bacteriologist at London Homeopathic Hospital, where he discovered for the first time the work of Samuel Hahnemann, founder of homeopathy.
+In 1919 took up the position of pathologist and bacteriologist at the London Homeopathic Hospital, where he discovered for the first time the work of Samuel Hahnemann ( more on Samuel Hahnemann ), founder of homeopathy.
 As he read Hahnemann’s great work, the Organon, he was struck by the similarity of Hahnemann’s ideas to his own – treat the patient not the disease – was the message reiterated over and over again.
 Incorporating Hahnemann’s ideas with his own Bach began to make his nosodes by the homeopathic method of preparation, thus eliminating the need for a hypodermic syringe to administer the doses.
 Over the next several years Bach researched and refined his nosodes further, publishing his results in his pamphlets and books and the many public addresses that he gave.
 He became extremely well known in medical circles and very busy at his Harley street clinic.

 The beautiful Mimulus flower, one of the flowers that Dr. Bach used in his set of 38 Bach Remedies.